HU-SD-S3/s3-kennisbank/lit-web-components/rendering.md

   }
 ```

-When you run the application now and type in the input field, you will see that the value of the private property is updated in the output field.
+When you run the application now and type in the input field, you will see that the value of the private property is
+updated in the output field.

+> [!WARNING]
-> [!NOTE]
+>
-> Calling the `requestUpdate` method is not the way to go in a Lit component, since it is not efficient and can lead to performance issues.
+> Calling the `requestUpdate` method is not the way to go in a Lit component, since it is not efficient and can lead to
-> So prevent calling this method as much as possible, by using reactive properties instead.
+> performance issues.
+So prevent calling this method as much as possible, by using reactive properties instead.

 ## Rendering Tag Attributes

 We already covered how to pass attributes to a lit component in the [Lit Attributes](./lit-attributes.md) article.
+What
-What we didn't cover is what happens when those attribute values changes after the component is rendered.
+we didn't cover is what happens when those attribute values changes after the component is rendered.
+Let's start by
-Let's start by adding an attribute to the component and initialize it in the constructor.
+adding an attribute to the component and initialize it in the constructor.

 ```javascript
 export class LitRender extends LitElement {